Preparing

 What to wear

-Colours: Earth tones and jewel tones work especially well — deep greens, burnt sienna, ochre, plum, rust, burnt turmeric, navy, sand, charcoal, moss.
+Colours that work especially well: earth tones and jewel tones.
+Deep greens, burnt sienna, ochre, plum, rust, turmeric, navy, sand, charcoal, moss.
 They bring warmth and depth without overpowering.
+This is about you, after all.

-Avoid: loud patterns, logos, or anything that feels too tight or too far from your everyday self, unless bold is your natural state, in which case, go for it.
+Try to avoid loud patterns, logos, or anything that feels too tight or too far from your everyday self.
+Unless bold is your natural state, in which case, go for it.

 Bare feet are always welcome.
-So are oversized knits, flowing fabrics, and anything you can breathe in.
-Shoes are rarely used, though we can always talk about it.
+So are oversized knits, flowing fabrics, anything you can breathe in.
+Natural textures photograph beautifully.
+Shoes rarely make an appearance, though we can always talk about them.

 The day of

-Give yourself space, if you can.
-You don’t need to rush from anything else.
+Give yourself some space if you can.
+You don't need to rush from something else.
 Eat something delicious.
 Hydrate.
-Take a moment to land in your body and breathe.
+Take a breath and let yourself arrive.

-If we’re shooting in your home, don’t worry about making it look perfect.
+If we're shooting in your home, please don't stress about making it look perfect.
 A lived-in space is a beautiful space.
-We’ll move things around if we need to.
+We'll move things around if we need to.

-If we’re meeting on location, bring layers and comfortable shoes.
-We might walk a bit or sit in places that don’t look like much until the light hits them just right.
+If we're meeting on location, bring layers and comfortable shoes.
+We might walk a bit, or sit somewhere that doesn't look like much until the light hits it just right.

 What to bring

-You don’t need to bring anything unless we’ve discussed it.
-But if something feels meaningful, a piece of clothing, an object, a book, a letter, please bring it along.
-This is about you.
+You don't need to bring anything unless we've talked about it.
+But if something feels meaningful, a piece of clothing, an object, a book, jewellery, bring it along.
+I especially love when people bring heirlooms.
+It anchors your portraits in your history, and there's something really beautiful about that.

 Nerves are normal